thanhtran1965/thanhtran1965/README.md

 - 👯 I’m looking to collaborate on **AI/ML projects**

-- 👨‍💻 All of my projects are available at [https://github.com/thanhtran1965](https://github.com/thanhtran1965)
+- 👨‍💻 All of my public projects are available at [https://github.com/thanhtran1965](https://github.com/thanhtran1965).

-- 💬 Ask me about **medical image processing and sound processing**
+- 💬 Ask me about **applying AI in medical image processing and sound processing**

 - 📫 How to reach me **thanhttp02@gmail.com**